basilisk-explorers/ground-rules/README.md

 The purpose of this document is to outline the Basilisk Explorers values - what we do, and don’t stand for, and the measures we take to protect them.
 It also covers our safeguarding policies as well as anyt other important information.

-## Group Communication
+## Safeguarding
+To help keep everyone safe and protected, the [Scouts safeguarding policy](https://www.scouts.org.uk/about-us/policy/safeguarding-policy-and-procedures/) sets out the rules we need to follow.

+One of the key requirements is that adults and Explorers should not be alone on a 1-to-1 basis.
+This is all about creating visibility, so at least 3 people know about any communication.
+Most of the time, this is achieved in-person by ensuring there will always be multiple leaders or Explorers present.
+Online, the rule is the same - this mostly comes up in calls and messaging.

-At Basilisk Explorers, Explorers and Leaders can talk together in our group chat.
+Explorers and leaders can talk together in our shared group chat.
 This group chat is used for event updates, as well as key information the Explorers might need.
-Explorers, please don't send individual messages to leaders.
-If you message a leader directly, they won't respond unless it's an emergency or a sensitive issue (this will still need to be shared with other leaders).
-You should make a group chat that includes at least two leaders if neccessary.
-Leaders are expected to let other leaders know if an Explorer sends them an individual message.
+To maintain safeguarding, Explorers: please don't send individual messages to leaders.
+If it's necessary to message outside the shared group chat, you should make another group chat that includes at least two current leaders.
+If you do message a leader directly, they are required to share that information with other leaders, and they won't respond unless it's an emergency or a sensitive issue.

+If a call happens between a leader and an Explorer, at least one of you should be with another leader/Explorer, ideally placing the call on speaker.
+Let the other person know who you're with.
+In the event of an emergency or sensitive issue where it's not feasible to create visibility, the leader will share the information with other leaders.

 ## Code of Conduct
 ### Inclusivity 🙌